What is Course Applicability?

 Any courses that are not course applicable and therefore not eligible for federal financial aid will be marked with a red X in the column titled FA Eligible.

-Visit the Welcome Desk in the Student Services building at our main campus if one or more of your classes has been marked as ineligible but you believe that it is required for your program of study.
+Contact the Counseling Office if one or more of your classes has been marked as ineligible but you believe that it is required for your program of study.
 For assistance at the Natomas Center, please call (916) 485-6000.

 If a counselor determines that a class that was marked as ineligible is actually eligible, the counselor will complete an override request.
 The results of the override will post to your eServices account the next business day.